micah-williamson/restkit/response/README.md

 Under two conditions will an error be **assumed**.
 Those conditions are if the route encounters a `Thrown Error` or `Rejected Promise`.
 In these cases, the status code will default to a `500 Internal Server Error`.
+However, a thrown `Error` is not the same as a thrown `Resposne`.

 ```typescript
 import {Route} from 'expresskit';